Kalatco/Attendance/README.md

-This program was created to simplify attendance taking through a Google Sheets document by instead of inserting scores manually into the Sheet, this program provides a GUI (Graphical User Interface) to allow users to easily insert scores for their particular subset of students in their section from the full list of students in the class.
+This program was created to simplify attendance taking through a Google Sheets document by instead of inserting scores manually into the Sheet, this program provides a GUI (Graphical User Interface) to allow users to easily insert/modify scores for their students in their section from the full list of students in the class.

 ![example of Google Sheets](/example.png)